Heavy Vehicle Pilot Training — WA, VIC & NT

 - Complete a ‘fitness to drive for commercial drivers form‘ which must have a 12 month validity period at the time of application

-- Pass a WA heavy vehicle pilot training course
+- Pass a WA heavy vehicle pilot training course (5 UOC and Bridge Supervision)

 - Complete and submit an application form